Shopify/product-reviews-polaris-example/workshop.md

 ### Workshop overview

-Together we will be building out a product review app to manage the customer submitted reviews on our products.
+Together we will be building out a product review app so merchants can receive and manage customer submitted reviews on their products.

 #### Goals